Target Audience: What It Is & How to Find It (Guide for 2024)

 From a broader perspective, you could say that your customer avatar is the ideal prospect that you would like to do business with, while your target audience represents a group of several different customer avatars clustered together.

-What are the Benefits of Defining Your Target Audience?
+The Benefits of Finding Your Target Audience

 By knowing who your target audience is, you are able to direct your message to the people who are ready to listen to you.
 Once you’ve zeroed in on your target audience, you can research what makes them tick.
 What are their interests?
 What are their pain points?
 What keeps them up at night?
 Knowing the answers to these questions will help you create content and messaging that they will find relevant and valuable.